sudara/alonetone/README.markdown

       rubyzip (for extracting mp3s from zip files)

 Then,
       rake db:migrate

-Until I write a bootstrapper, you'll need to make sure the database has something in it.

-If I were you, and I were looking at alonetone and wanting to do anything useful with it....I would email me.
+There is no bootstrapper at this time, so you'll probably need to fiddle with it a bit or bug me to make one.